team3cord/PCS-JS-immersion/notes/quitter.md

   * add static asset in controllers/static => use express router obj => add static js file in html w/ reg src=app.js
   * break out the $http service into a PostsSvc then dependency inject $http  => define a func on the service called fetch that returns the $http promise for loading posts => dependency inject PostsSvc into the controller
+  * the PostsSvc create function needs to have the post passed to it and returned with the url
   *

 ## Automation (Gulp.js)